flin3500/Learn-Python/README.md

 ## 01 Procedure Oriented

-​	In this file, it talk about all of the python basic grammer
+&ensp In this file, it talk about all of the python basic grammer

 #### 1.1 Basic

-​	Basic grammer for python.
+&ensp Basic grammer for python.

 #### 1.2 Branch

-​	if, elif and else are the keyword for branch.
+&ensp if, elif and else are the keyword for branch.

 #### 1.3 Loop